wbochar/petmate9/README.md

 - [ ] remove Zoom State from everything
 - [ ] Remove Debug Menu Item
 - [ ] add bucket and brush cursor adjustments
-- [ ] if character palette is clicked and the current tool is not fill or pencil switch tool to pencil

 ## Competed Tasks (0.9.4)